-- 71. Both the informant and registrant in live fitness to practise investigations will be provided with all relevant information in relation to their case. - 72.
-The GDC has an obligation under the Dentists Act to co-operate as far as possible with public bodies and persons who are concerned with the employment, education or regulation of dentists and dental care professionals which includes the NHS (and other country equivalents).
-The GDC also has a general power to disclose to any person any information relating to a person's fitness to practise which it considers in the public interest to disclose. - 73.
-Once a fitness to practise case has been referred for assessment, the Fitness to Practise team contacts the registrant under investigation and requests details of their employer(s), which includes those who contract their services.
-Once this information is received, both the employer and the contracting organisation are notified of the fitness to practise complaint and asked to provide any information which may assist with the GDC's investigations.
-These parties are then provided with updates throughout the investigation process. - 74.
-If a registrant is referred to the Investigating Committee / Case Examiners, the GDC will notify the Department of Health and the NHS (or equivalent) of this decision. - 75.
+68. Both the informant and registrant in live FtP investigations will be provided with all relevant information in relation to their case.

+- 69. The GDC has an obligation under the Dentists Act to co-operate as far as possible with public bodies and persons who are concerned with the employment, education or regulation of dentists and DCPs which includes the NHS (and other country equivalents).
+The GDC also has a general power to disclose to any person any information relating to a person's fitness to practise which it considers in the public interest to disclose. - 70.
+Once an FtP case has been referred for assessment, the FtP team contacts the registrant under investigation and requests details of their employer(s), which includes those who contract their services.
+Once this information is received, both the employer and the contracting organisation are notified of the fitness to practise concern and asked to provide any information which may assist with the GDC's investigations.
+These parties are then provided with updates throughout the investigation process. - 71.
+If a registrant is referred to the Investigating Committee/case examiners, the GDC will notify the Department of Health and Social Care and the NHS (or equivalent) of this decision. - 72.
 At the conclusion of each Investigating Committee meeting, the same organisations are also notified of the decisions made by the Committee.
-Any requests for further information on a case must be made in writing and will be considered on a case by case basis.
+Any requests for further information on a case must be made in writing and will be considered on a case by case basis. - 73.
+FtP investigations may involve other organisations such as the police, the Care Quality Commission (and equivalents), the Disclosure and Barring Service (or Disclosure Scotland) or the Health and Safety Executive.
+Relevant information will be shared with these parties as appropriate during FtP investigations as required by the Dentists Act and other appropriate legislation and formal information sharing agreements. - 74.
+An information sharing agreement is an agreement between the GDC and another public body in which the GDC agrees to supply information that it holds to that public body in order to assist that body perform its functions.
+For example, the GDC has an information sharing agreement with NHS England.
+The agreement may also include a provision whereby that public body reciprocates by agreeing to supply information that it holds to the GDC in order to assist the GDC in the performance of its functions. - 75.
+The NHS (or equivalent organisation) is entitled to check both the FtP history of dentists or DCPs and the declarations made by registrants on application forms.
+The GDC will cooperate with these requests for information with the consent of the registrant in line with general rules on confidentiality.